Pyrdacor/Ambermoon/FileSpecs/Savegame.md

 0x0104 | ubyte[1024] | Global variables (8192 bits).
 At 0x112 the wind gate active states seem to be located (1 bit for each gate, 1 = active, 0 = broken).
 Order is 76543210 FEDCBA98 ...
 0x0504 | EventBits[1024] | Event active state bits.
 This provides 64 event bits for maps 1 to 1024.
 But used are only maps 1 to 528.
 For event bit structure see below.
 0x2504 | CharacterBits[1024] | Controls if map characters are present on the map.
-0x3504 | ubyte[15] | Dictionary words (see below).
-Maybe there are some more bytes/bits here but in original game there are only 115 possible dictionary entries.
-15 bytes are enough for 115 entries.
+0x3504 | ubyte[128] | Dictionary words (see below).
+This allows 1024 dictionary words in theory.
+In the original game there are only 115 possible dictionary entries.
+15 bytes are enough for those 115 entries so only these 15 bytes are used.
-0x3513 | ubyte[113] | **Unknown** (I guess some are used for more dictionary words) 0x3584 | ubyte[32] | Activated go-to points (256 bits, each go-to point has an index in the range 0-255).
+0x3584 | ubyte[32] | Activated go-to points (256 bits, each go-to point has an index in the range 0-255).
 If a bit is set, the point is active.
 Order of bits is like for chests etc.
 0x35A4 | ubyte[32] | Chest locked states (256 bits for chest 0-255).
 See below.
 0x35C4 | ubyte[32] | Door locked states (256 bits for door 0-255).
 See below.